Skip to main content

 Every person who contacts Curia — whether through email, Signal, or the HTTP API — is treated as a contact with an assigned trust level.
 Before Curia takes any action on a sender’s behalf, it checks who they are, how confident it is in their identity, and whether the channel they’re using is trusted enough for what they’re asking.
 These checks are deterministic: a sender either has permission or they don’t.

-Contacts start as provisional until you confirm them.
+Contacts start as provisional until confirmed — either by you explicitly or by automatic promotion when Curia detects evidence of a real relationship.
 Provisional contacts have no permissions — Curia will acknowledge their message but will not take any actions on their behalf.
 You’ll be notified so you can decide whether to confirm, dismiss, or block them.

 How trust scores work